martinthomson/potato/draft-thomson-ptth-potato.md

 For a gateway,
 the first flight of application data can be used to make requests.
-However, this data is sent prior to receiving client certificates if those are used to authorize the origin server; see {{client-cert}}.
+However, this data is sent prior to receiving client certificates if those are used to authorize the origin server; see {{auth-cert}}.
-This flight might be used for making a request to authorize the origin server;
+This flight might be used to initiate a request to authorize the origin server, such as the option described in {{auth-http}}.
-see {{auth-origin}}.

 # Scalability, Availability, and Connection Management {#sacm}